How Meeting Briefing Generator Delivers Pre-Call Intel

 What CRM does this integrate with?+

 HubSpot.
 The workflow pulls attendee data, deal stage, and relationship history from HubSpot CRM.
 The dependency matrix documents the required HubSpot API scopes and setup steps.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 Which Notion plan do I need?+

 Any Notion plan that supports API integrations (Plus, Business, or Enterprise).
 The Notion template configuration guide walks through creating the integration and setting up the briefing database.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 How long does setup take?+